meta-llama/llama-stack-apps/README.md

 **Start an App and Interact with the Server**
 ---------------------------------------------

-Start an app (inline) and interact with it by running the following command:
+Start an app (local) and interact with it by running the following command:
 ```bash
 mesop app/main.py
 ```